foster95/kytchentable/README.md

 ### Business Goals
 * To provide a website that provides an upscale, sleek experience, mirroring the experience they will be recieving at the restaurant.
 * The website should include a management portal for restaurant managers to be able to add, remove or amend all menus, as well as update allergens.
-* The website mangement portal should also make life as easy for staff as possible, with an immediate overview as to not just bookings by day but the available tables by day and time slot as well
+* The website management portal should also make life as easy for staff as possible, with an immediate overview as to not just bookings by day but the available tables by day and time slot as well

 ## Scope
 ### Functional Specifications